 Our results yield two key insights regarding how collateral affects the basis.
 First, the cashsynthetic basis is a measure of the differential "collateral values" between risky and safe assets.
-Importantly, the collateral value of a risky asset does not only depend on the extent to which it can be used as collateral, but also on the extent to which downstream debt contracts backed by the asset can be used as collateral.
-In other words, the asset's collateral value depends on the collateral value of derivative debt.
-When risky bonds can be used as collateral, and debt contracts backed by risky bonds can also be used as collateral for financial contracts, the bond premium is less than the corresponding CDS premium and the excess bond premium is negative.
+Importantly, the collateral value of a risky asset does not only depend on the extent to which it can be used as collateral, but also on the extent to which downstream contracts backed by the asset can be used as collateral.
+In other words, the asset's collateral value depends on the collateral value of derivative contracts.
+When risky bonds can be used as collateral, and contracts backed by risky bonds can also be used as collateral for financial contracts, the bond premium is less than the corresponding CDS premium.

-Allowing risky debt to serve as collateral implicitly raises the degree to which the underlying asset can serve as collateral, since the same asset directly and indirectly backs a greater degree of promises.
+Allowing contracts to serve as collateral implicitly raises the degree to which the underlying asset can serve as collateral, since the same asset directly and indirectly backs a greater degree of promises.
 Thus, our analysis highlights that the existence of a non-zero basis implies, in addition to the other factors identified in the literature to contribute to bases, a difference between the collateral value of safe and risky assets.
-The positive basis emerges because Y can be used to issue financial promises with positive collateral value.
-Accordingly, if the collateral value of the derivative debt contracts decreases, then the basis for Y should decrease.
+The positive basis emerges because the asset can be used to issue financial promises with positive collateral value.
+Accordingly, if the collateral value of the derivative contracts decreases, then the basis for the asset should decrease.